 The DBMS, Data Base Management System, is a software application that stores your information in information records, for the effective administration of the information.
 The information is all-around organized and all-around recorded for simple control in DBMS.
 Software applications like Microsoft Access, Oracle, MySQL, and Microsoft SQL Server go under the DBMS classification.

 2- Describe Different Types of SQL Keys

 A candidate is a subset of a super key.
 A candidate key is a solitary field or minimal mix of fields that particularly distinguishes every record in the table.
 There can be different Candidate Keys in one table.
-Every Candidate Key can act as Primary Key.
+Every Candidate Key can act as a Primary Key.

 A unique key is a key of some secondary index having a unique constraint.
 Unique Key creates a non-clustered index on the column.
-Unique Key allows only one NULL Value.
+Unique Key allows only one NULL value.

-Foreign Key is a column or a mix of sections whose values match a Primary Key in a different table.
+A Foreign Key is a column or a mix of sections whose values match a Primary Key in a different table.
 The foreign key can be used to cross-reference tables.

 3- What’s the difference between DELETE TABLE and TRUNCATE TABLE commands

 SQL TRUNCATE TABLE statement used to completely remove all table records.
-Not supporting to a WHERE clause.
+Not supporting a WHERE clause.
 It is faster.
 TRUNCATE operation, not rollback.

-The DELETE order is utilized to expel lines from a table in light of WHERE condition.
+The DELETE order is utilized to expel lines from a table in light of the WHERE condition.
 The DELETE explanation uproots lines each one in turn and records a passage in the exchange log for each erased line.

 The DROP charge expels a table from the database.
-Every one of the tables’ lines, lists and benefits will likewise be evacuated.
+Every one of the tables’ lines, lists, and benefits will likewise be evacuated.
 No DML triggers will be terminated.
 The operation can’t be moved back.
 DROP and TRUNCATE are DDL summons, while DELETE is a DML charge.

 4- What is an index?
 What are the types of indexes?